servicetitan/Stl.Fusion/README.md

 ## Is Fusion fast?

-**Yes, it's incredibly fast.** Let's start from RPC call duration distribution for one of the most frequent calls on [Actual Chat]:
+**Yes, it's incredibly fast.** Here is an RPC call duration distribution for one of the most frequent calls on [Actual Chat]:

 ![](docs/img/GetTile.jpg)